Casein

 As a food source, casein supplies amino acids, carbohydrates, and two essential elements, calcium and phosphorus.

+While in animals it is only made by mammilian mammary glands (unlike some whey proteins), casein has been artificially biosynthesized.
+Animal-free casein proteins have been produced since at least the early 1990's using bacteria-based recombinant DNA precision fermentation genetic engineering, and has been in the process of commercialization by cellular agriculture for more than a decade.
+Plant-produced beta-casein has been synthesized at least since 2026.

 Composition

 Casein contains a high number of proline amino acids which hinder the formation of common secondary structural motifs of proteins.
 There are also no disulfide bridges.
 As a result, it has relatively little tertiary structure.
 It is relatively hydrophobic, making it poorly soluble in water.
 It is found in milk as a suspension of particles, called casein micelles, which show only limited resemblance with surfactant-type micelles in a sense that the hydrophilic parts reside at the surface and they are spherical.
 However, in sharp contrast to surfactant micelles, the interior of a casein micelle is highly hydrated.
 The caseins in the micelles are held together by calcium ions and hydrophobic interactions.
 Any of several molecular models could account for the special conformation of casein in the micelles.
 One of them proposes the micellar nucleus is formed by several submicelles, the periphery consisting of microvillosities of κ-casein.
 Another model suggests the nucleus is formed by casein-interlinked fibrils.
 Finally, the most recent model proposes a double link among the caseins for gelling to take place.
 All three models consider micelles as colloidal particles formed by casein aggregates wrapped up in soluble κ-casein molecules.

 The isoelectric point of casein is 4.6.
 Since milk's pH is 6.6, casein has a negative charge in milk.
 The purified protein is water-insoluble.
 While it is also insoluble in neutral salt solutions, it is readily dispersible in dilute alkalis and in salt solutions such as aqueous sodium oxalate and sodium acetate.

 The enzyme trypsin can hydrolyze a phosphate-containing peptone.
 It is used to form a type of organic adhesive.